overcast07/wayback-machine-spn-scripts/README.md

                 (if -o is also used, outlinks are filtered using both regexes)
 ```

-All flags should be placed before arguments.
+All flags should be placed before arguments, but flags may be used in any order.

 * The `-a` flag allows the user to log in to an archive.org account with [S3 API keys](https://archive.org/account/s3.php).
 The keys should be provided in the form `accesskey:secret` (e.g. `-a YT2VJkcJV7ZuhA9h:7HeAKDvqN7ggrC3N`).
 If this flag is used, some login-only options can be enabled with the `-d` flag, in particular `capture_outlinks=1` and `capture_screenshot=1`.
 Additionally, much less data is downloaded when submitting URLs, and the captures will count towards the archive.org account's daily limit instead of that of the user's IP.
 * The `-d` flag allows the use of Save Page Now's [capture request options](https://docs.google.com/document/d/1Nsv52MvSjbLb2PCpHlat0gkzw0EvtSgpKHu4mk0MnrA/edit#heading=h.uu61fictja6r), which should be formatted as POST data (e.g. `-d 'force_get=1&if_not_archived_within=86400'`).
 Documentation for the available options is available in the linked Google Drive document.
 Some options, in particular `capture_outlinks=1` and `capture_screenshot=1`, require authentication through the `-a` flag.
 The options are set for all submitted URLs.
 By default, the script sets the option `capture_all=on`; the `-n` flag disables it, but it can also be disabled by including `capture_all=0` in the `-d` flag's argument.
 Note that as of March 2021, the `outlinks_availability=1` option does not appear to work as described, and other parts of the documentation may be out of date.